xgdsmileboy/SimFix/README.md

 ## I. Introduction

-*SimFix* is an automatic program repair technique, which leverages similar code snippets in the same project to generate patches.
+*SimFix* is an automatic program repair technique, which leverages exisiting patches from other projects and similar code snippets in the same project to generate patches.
 The following figure is the workflow of our approach.

 ![The workflow of this technique.\label{workflow}](./doc/figure/overview.png)

+#### Mining Stage

+1. mine repair patterns from existing open-source projects, after which we can obtain a set of frequent repair patterns.
+Those patterns can be reused for other repairing scenarios as well.

+#### Repairing Stage

-1. **Fault Localization** : obtain a ranking list of candidate buggy statements.
+1. **Fault Localization** : obtain a ranking list of candidate faulty statements and extract corresponding code snippets.
-2. **Similar Code Identification** : identify the similarity between buggy code snippet and each candidate similar code snippet by leveraging three similarity metrics, according to which we obtain a list of candidate similar snippet with decending order of similarity value.
+2. **Donor Snippet Identification** : identify the similarity between faulty code snippet and each candidate similar code snippet by leveraging three similarity metrics, according to which we obtain a list of candidate similar snippets with decending order of similarity value.
-3. **Variable Mapping** : establish the mapping relationship between variables in buggy and similar code snippet by leveraging similarity metrics and then obtain a mapping table.
+3. **Variable Mapping** : establish the mapping relationship between variables in faulty and similar code snippets by leveraging similarity metrics and then obtain a mapping table, based on which the variables in the donor code snippet will be replaced with the corresponding variables.
-4. **Modification Extraction** : extract code modifications to buggy code snippet via AST (Abstract Syntax Tree) matching and differencing, during which the variable mapping table will be used.
+4. **Modification Extraction and Intersection** : extract code modifications to faulty code snippet via AST (Abstract Syntax Tree) matching and differencing against the donor snippet, and then the frequent patterns from the mining stage will be used to take intersection with those modifications to further ruled out invalid ones.
-5. **Patch Generation & Validation** : generate repair patches by applying extracted code modifications to the buggy code snippet with combining and ranking whose modifications, then using the test suite to validate the correctness for each candidate patch.
+5. **Patch Generation & Validation** : generate repair patches by applying extracted code modifications to the faulty code snippet with combining and ranking whose modifications, then using the test suite to validate the correctness of candidate patches until a correct patch found or timeout.

 ## II.
 Environment